Atlanta Shoulder Injuries

 More severe injuries can require surgeries that cost thousands – or tens of thousands – of dollars.
 Expensive procedures like ultrasounds, physical/occupational therapy and even surgery can quickly add up as individuals seek medical treatment.
 During this time, most of those who are involved in fields that require the use of one or both arms will be unable to work – further accruing debt and possibly placing them at risk of losing their jobs.
 Unfortunately, there is no quick cure for a severe shoulder injury.

 A major shoulder injury is often a long-lasting issue that can permanently reduce the injured employee’s range of motion and keep him or her from pursuing jobs in highly physical fields.
 Shoulder injuries have been known to end the careers of individuals as varied as professional athletes to architects.
 The diminished usefulness of one’s arm can lead to major productivity problems in the future.
 As such, it is important to remember that a shoulder injury that occurs today can very easily turn into a problem that impacts an employee far into the future.

 As shoulder injuries commonly have an impact on an individual’s ability to work, it is important to educate yourself about workers’ compensation in Georgia.
 A skilled, seasoned attorney can help you learn more not only about what your rights may be as an employee, but also how you should proceed after an injury.
-If you have suffered a shoulder injury at work, be sure to contact Hasner Law today to get a free consultation about workers’ compensation in relation to shoulder injuries.
+If you have suffered a shoulder injury at work, be sure to contact Hasner Law PC today by calling us at (678) 888-4878 to get a free consultation about workers’ compensation in relation to shoulder injuries.